hermannml/Project-3-Enhancements-/README.md

 3. Voltage Profile Tracking Validation
 * Tracked buses are correctly set using set_tracked_buses().
 * The voltage_profiles dictionary records the correct number of stages.
+* Voltage is tracked:
+- Initially
-* Voltage is tracked: [Initially, After each iteration of power flow, Before and after fault conditions]
+- After each iteration of power flow
+- Before and after fault conditions
 * Plots using plot_all_voltage_profiles() show labeled trends.

 4. Fault Analysis Validation